ashishcumar/TokenPresale3.0/README.md

 ## Project Overview

+### Developed Two Smart Contracts:

-- **ERC20 Token Features:** Enhanced token contract allowing for minting and burning of tokens.
+- **ERC20 Token:** Features minting, transferring, and burning capabilities.
-- **Presale Contract:** Facilitates smooth management of presale processes including starting presales, withdrawing contract balances, and managing token distribution.
-- **Frontend Technologies:** Built with Next.js, React.js, TypeScript, and integrated React Charts for data visualization.
+- **Presale Contract:** Allows the owner to manage the presale effectively.

+### Built a User-Friendly DApp with Two Pages:

-- **User Experience:** Users can connect MetaMask to participate in presales, view token statistics, and learn about token benefits and investor details.
+- **User Page:** Enables token purchases and provides access to token stats and tokenomics.
+- **Owner Tools Page:** Empowers the presale owner to control the presale, set token rates, mint/burn tokens, withdraw raised ETH, and redeem tokens to their account.

 ## Project URL